dipgau/reactProject/README.md

 This webpage is created by using Reactjs, however it is not finished and I am still working on this project.
-But you can click the following link to see how the website looks until now.
+But you can click the following link to see how the webpage looks

 Live demo